 Employees might be the primary target for cyber attacks, but they’re also your first line of defense.
 And keeping your defense strong will take the whole company, working together as one.
 So, you’ll need to earn the buy-in of employees, and make cybersecurity a core element of the company culture.

 To do this, make employees feel like cyber heroes.
-Using a powerful learning management system (LMS), incorporate gamification tricks that make them feel excited, recognized and appreciated for their security training achievements.
+Using a powerful enterprise learning management system (LMS), incorporate gamification tricks that make them feel excited, recognized, and appreciated for their security training achievements.

 Then, when more threats start to be identified before they turn into problems, send out a company-wide email to let employees know.
 Showing them how much their training has helped the company is bound to encourage further learning in this area.